 All of which means that they may not be the current holder of the debt and should not have an open collection account listed on your report.

 Is LVNV Funding harassing you with constant phone calls?

-Continued phone calls at all hours of the day are a commonly-used collection “tactic” used by debt collection agencies.
+Continued phone calls at all hours of the day are a commonly-used collection “tactic” used by collection agencies.
 You do not have to endure these phone calls.

 The Fair Debt Collection Practices Act (FDCPA) provides you as a consumer with rights that protect you from unwarranted harassment.
 In particular, debt collectors cannot:

 - Call you before 8 in the morning or after 9 at night in your time zone

 - Call you repeatedly at your place of work or business if they have been told not to call